top of page

 Below is the not quite completed "during" picture.

-The 6"X 6" corner support was repaired with the exact piece (found on the floor) that had been cut out 40 years ago!
-Yes, the epoxied bolts have been tightened and inspected.
+The 6"X 6" corner support was repaired with the exact piece (found on the floor) that had been cut out 40 years ago.
+The epoxied bolts have been tightened and inspected.

-Next in this location, we need to replace the crumbling bricks and repoint with lime-based mortar here and the nearby chimney base under the kitchen and dining room.
+Now, we need to raise funding to replace and repair the crumbling bricks and repoint with lime-based mortar both here and the nearby chimney base under the kitchen and dining room.
 (Est. $9K)

 Jacks are sitting on crumbling bricks holding up the beam under the laundry room.